saisatishchandra/saisatishchandra/README.md

 ---

+## 💼 Professional Summary
+A highly motivated and detail-oriented Computer Science graduate with a strong foundation in software development, object-oriented programming, and backend technologies.
+Proficient in Java, Python, SQL, and Spring Boot, with hands-on experience building full-stack applications and workflow automation using ServiceNow.
+Adept at problem-solving, collaborating in team environments, and applying technical knowledge to develop practical solutions.
+Passionate about learning emerging technologies and eager to contribute meaningfully to innovative software projects.
+Currently seeking opportunities to grow as a backend developer and make a lasting impact in the tech industry.

+---
 ## 👨‍💻 About Me
 - 🎓 Computer Science Engineering student at KKR & KSR Institute of Tech, Guntur
 - 🔧 Strong foundation in Java, Python, Spring Boot, SQL, and automation with ServiceNow